2022 Insurance Services Office Rating

 1. Verify with the El Paso County Assessors website which fire protection district you are in.

 2. Google the distance from your property to the nearest fire hydrant.

 3. Google distance from your property to the nearest fire station.

-Class 3 for all properties located within 1000' of a fire hydrant
+Class 3 TLMFPD properties located within 1000' of a fire hydrant

-If you are beyond 5 road miles from a fire station than you have the following ratings:
+If you are beyond 5 road miles from a fire station then you have the following ratings:

 Class 10W for all properties located within 1000' from a water source

 Class 10 for all properties located farther than 1000' from a water source